ViewComponent/view_component/docs/guide/testing.md

 ## Testing Interactive Components

-Use the `visit_rendered_component_in_browser` helper method in your system tests to test interactivity of components.
+Use the `with_rendered_component_in_browser` helper method in your system tests to test interactivity of components.

 ```rb
 require "test_helper"